 The character of the No. 1 zone changes along strike leading to a division into northern and southern halves.
 The northern half is more regular in thickness, dip angle, width and downdip characteristics.
 It pinches out to the north.
 The southern half splays into irregular intercalations and appears to terminate against sub-parallel faults down dip.
 The south end appears to splay into the No. 7, 7A zones and is pulled apart or fault offset into the No. 4 zone.
-The copper-gold mineralization in No. 7 and 7A zones are similar to Zone 1.
+The copper-gold mineralization in No. 7 and 7A zones are similar to zone 1, with the exception that in some locations the depth of oxidation is shallower.